MightyBullMoose/LackeyCCG-INWO/high/Read_Me.txt

 a plot and group deck.
 In addition, in Lackey they have a Lead Cards deck; this deck contains the Illuminati card and the lead Group.
-If more than one Group is there consult the companion Text to see which Group is lead and which are back-ups in case your lead bounces or which are aternates to play to counter other players Illuminati.
+If more than one Group is there consult the companion Text to see which Group is lead and which are back-ups in case your lead bounces or which are alternates to play to counter other players Illuminati.
 Once the Lead Illuminati and Group have been played the remaining groups should be moved to the Groups deck and then the Groups deck should be shuffled and Hidden (right-click on the deck in Lackey to do this).